 Yes, as long as anyone during this future age as described in the book of Revelation worships the beast, which as seen in Revelation 13:1-18 opposed and persecuted the church of Jesus Christ, they will thereafter experience torment.
-However, we have seen from 1 Corinthians 15:24-28 that at some point all dominion, authority and power that opposes Jesus Christ will be destroyed.
+However, there are NO usages of the Greek word for age in Revelation, chapter 13.
+We have seen from 1 Corinthians 15:24-28 that at some point all dominion, authority and power that opposes Jesus Christ will be destroyed.
 This includes even death itself.
 Hence, there will be nothing left in existence that will require torment.
 As an example of godly purification, the word fire or pur in Greek is also used in 1 Corinthians 3:13-15.

 13 Every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire (pur); and the fire (pur) shall try every man's work of what sort it is.

 14 If any man's work abide which he hath built thereupon, he shall receive a reward.

 15 If any man's work shall be burned, he shall suffer loss: but he himself shall be saved; yet so as by fire (pur).